NHS = Normal hormone status LTS = Low testosterone status LES = Low estrogen status

 Click on the image to watch the video (in German)

 Click here for the transcript of the English translation.

 A moderate Postmortal Constellation creates a strong intellectual, artistic, or spiritual interest in death.
 Due to the constellation, the person is irresistibly drawn to read literature or watch documentaries about death and the afterlife.
 During the period of a Postmortal Constellation, a writer is compelled to write fictional work about death, a composer to compose a requiem or songs about death, a painter to paint images of and around death.
 A researcher might become passionately committed to the study of death and dying.
-With a continuing constellation such a passion lasts for a lifetime.
+With a continuing constellation such a passion lasts over a lifetime.

 Elisabeth Kübler-Ross (1926-2004)